 - More Money – By moving away from wanting to buy everything that seems normal in today’s world, you won’t fall victim to always needing more, more, more and more.
 The result of this means you’ll have more money and reduced debt.
 Imagine having the cash to take a fantastic trip that’s been on your bucket list, or to invest that extra cash into your business or buy a rental — all because you resisted the urge to buy every new toy and gadget your friends or competitors bought.

 - More Time – Another essential part of embracing minimalism in your life is clearing the clutter of overbooked schedules and too much to do.
 You’ll begin to learn that saying NO is a complete sentence.
 Turning down the things you don’t enjoy doing, or those you feel obligated to do (even though you’re not) means you’ll free up your time.
 This will give you the freedom to do with your time the things that mean the most to you – spending time with family, friends, traveling, learning new hobbies or volunteering or more.

-- Spend Less Time Cleaning Your Living and Work Environments – The top two complaints about housework – cleaning in particular (raise your hand if you don’t enjoy cleaning – me) – is (1) it takes far too long and (2) there’s too much stuff to clean.
+- Spend Less Time Cleaning Your Living and Work Environments – The top two complaints about housework – cleaning in particular (raise your hand if you don’t enjoy cleaning – me, myself and I) – is (1) it takes far too long and (2) there’s too much stuff to clean.
 The good news is, embracing minimalism means these things won’t happen as much.
 It’ll take far less of your time to clean and organize your home and office because you won’t have so much stuff to work with.

 As with any major life change, don’t tackle minimizing your home and business at once.
 Create your vision and tackle each environment slowly but with purpose.
 As you make more changes and discover the freedom that minimalism provides, you’ll wonder why you didn’t start minimizing sooner.
 I certainly have started the process and enjoying the task on minimizing our life!